What interested you in becoming an athletic trainer?

 What interested you in working at Cleveland Clinic?

 Cleveland Clinic is known for its world-class healthcare.
-I was excited to be a part of an environment that thrives on being a leader in patient care, specifically with sports medicine.
+I was excited to be a part of an environment that thrives on being a leader in patient care, specifically in sports medicine.

 My favorite part about being an athletic trainer is that every day is different.
 I currently work at a high school.
-The day-to-day operations may be the same, but each time a new injury comes in, it changes what my work day will look.
+The day-to-day operations may be the same, but each time a new injury comes in, it changes how my workday will look.

 My most gratifying experience as an athletic trainer is helping an athlete return to play.
 Often, athletic trainers are the first individuals who evaluate and diagnose an injury.
-Then, we rehabilitate them to get their range-of-motion, strength, and functional ability back to normal.
-That process, no matter how short or long it takes, can be a challenge to the athletes to progress through.
+Then, we rehabilitate them to get their range of motion, strength, and functional ability back to normal.
+That process, no matter how short or long it takes, can be a challenge for the athletes to progress through.
 Seeing the athlete return to sport is extremely gratifying.

 What career options do you have in this field?